Sports and people with disabilities

 Disability Sport NI is Northern Ireland's main disability sports organisation.
 It has over 100 member groups, made up of disability sports groups, schools and adult centres.
 Disability Sport NI is a limited company with charitable status.

 Sport Northern Ireland is a public body for the development of sport in Northern Ireland.

-Parasport aims to encourage more people with disabilities to take up sport by providing information about sports and sporting opportunities in local areas.
+Parasport aims to help more people with disabilities to take up sport by giving information about sports and sporting opportunities in local areas.

 Local sports facilities

-Your local council's leisure department should have details about facilities, sports clubs and other initiatives in your area.
+Your local council's leisure department should have details about facilities, sports clubs and other schemes in your area.

 Government sports initiatives

-Government wants to make sure that the number of people with disabilities in sport increases across the board - whether as a participant, trainer or administrator.
+Government wants to make sure that the number of people with disabilities in sport increases - whether as a participant, trainer or administrator.

-To find out about government funding, plans and initiatives in sport, visit the Department for Communities' website.
+To find out about government funding, plans and initiatives in sport, visit the Department for Communities

 School sports and children with disabilities